fedesfeir/Movie-Recommendation-System-with-Neo4j/README.md

-# Movie Recommendation System using Neo4j
+# Movie Recommendation System using NoSQL
 ## Hybrid Movie Recommender with the MovieLens Dataset
 Comparison between Content-Based Filtering and Collaborative Filtering